tiyashapal22/test/project/report.md

     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 39 Seconds
     Max Execution Time(recent) : 00 Hours: 01 Minutes: 51 Seconds
 ### Report Long Description
-    \-In the scope selector, in addition to specifying a time period, you also can choose to omit backup retries.
+    \- In the scope selector, in addition to specifying a time period, you also can choose to omit backup retries.

 ## Mission Control - Backup
  ### Report Short Description